 The overall consequence for each pest is achieved by combining the qualitative impact scores (A-G) for each direct and indirect consequence using a series of decision rules (Table 2.4).
 These rules are mutually exclusive, and are assessed in numerical order until one applies.

-Table 2.4 Decision rules for dotormining the overall consequence rating for each pest Table 2.4 Decision Tules for ( ueter minning the over an consequence racing for each pest
+Table 2.4 Decision rules for determining the overall consequence rating for each pest